-Life without parole is found in a number of states and in all regions of the world, for example in Bulgaria, England and Wales, Estonia, Kenya, Sweden, Turkey, Ukraine, and the USA.
-In some countries, like the USA and Turkey, there may be no possibility of release under any circumstance.
+Life without parole is found in a number of states and in all regions of the world, for example in Bulgaria, England and Wales, Estonia, Kenya, Sweden, Turkey, Ukraine, and the US.
+In some countries, like the US and Turkey, there may be no possibility of release under any circumstance.
 In some, such as Vietnam, amnesties are usually granted after a prisoner has served 20 to 30 years, and in others – for example, Bulgaria and Sweden – prisoners can petition the government for a pardon.
+In the US, there has been an increase in the use of life without parole: between 1992 and 2016, the number of persons serving life without parole increased by 328 per cent.
+While life without parole has been abolished in most European countries, others, such as India and China, have recently adopted it as a formal statutory sanction.

 Countries that abolish the death penalty tend to not only replace capital punishment with life imprisonment without parole, but at the same time widen the array of offences which carry this maximum sentence.